zkMIPS/zkm/prover/examples/README.md

 * Compile the Go code to MIPS

-Write your own hello.go, and compile with
+Write your own hello.go, and compile it with

 ```
 GOOS=linux GOARCH=mips GOMIPS=softfloat go build hello.go